 When selected, the time and date on the control panel may be changed.
 Enter two digits each for the day, month, year, hour and minutes.
-Or, press the [S] key to set the time and date with the same settings as currently set in your computer.
+You can also update the panel's time and date with the time and date settings from your computer.
+To ensure the panel is updated as accurately as possible: